llvm/llvm-project/llvm/docs/TypeMetadata.rst

 calls sites can be correlated with the vtables which they might load from.
 Other parts of the vtable (RTTI, offset-to-top, ...) can still be accessed with normal loads.

+Alternatively, the ``!vcall_visibility`` metadata attachment can have an extended format of a tuple with two additional integer values representing the begin and end offset (a half-open range, the begin offset is included, the end offset is excluded) within the vtable that the visibility applies to.
+When the range is missing, the meaning is the same as a range covering the entire vtable.
+Any part of the vtable that is not covered by the specified range is not eligible for elimination of virtual functions.